eProsima-Private/AML-Tools/docs/rst/amldashboard/user_manual/usage.rst

 .. note::

    Make sure that the Context Broker is running to ensure successful interaction and data exchange.
-The Context Broker can be installed and configured as per instructions provided `here <https://github.com/telefonicaid/fiware-orion/blob/master/docker/README.md#1-the-fastest-way>`__.
+The Context Broker can be installed and configured by following the instructions provided `here <https://github.com/telefonicaid/fiware-orion/blob/master/docker/README.md#1-the-fastest-way>`__.

 1. Specify the Fiware Node parameters and Context Broker entity ID and attributes.